 I would be lying if I said this journey was easy.
 I did not have many good hair days in the beginning and the summer humidity definitely didn’t help.
 Some days I put too much product in my hair and some day I didn’t put in enough.
 Some days I had voluminous curls and other days, my hair sat on my head like a mop.
 I was so frustrated with my hair but had to keep reminding myself to be patient with the process.

-My hair loved Devacurl products but I also wanted to see what else was out there so I started receiving curlBOX – a monthly subscription box that comes with five different hair care products from one brand for $25 a month.
+My hair loved Devacurl products but I also wanted to see what else was out there so I started receiving curlBOX – a monthly subscription box that comes with five full sized hair products from one brand for $25 a month.
 It’s an affordable way to discover new brands while finding out what works or doesn’t work on your hair.

 It’s been three months since I began my journey and I feel more confident with my hair than I have in my entire life.
 I finally LOVE my natural hair and it took me a long time to embrace it.
 I finally have curly hair that I am proud of.
 This all could have been avoided if I would have listened to my family years ago but what can I say?
 I am a stubborn Taurus.
 I am still combating frizz but my good hair days are out numbering the bad!
 I wouldn’t say I’ve found my holy grail products just yet but I do have a round up of products that my hair does like, which I will count as a win.
 I can’t wait to see what my curls will look like in three more months and even in a year!

 If you’re looking to begin your natural hair journey, my advice is to stop applying heat and hair dye to your hair.
 Get a Devacut or have your ends trimmed often.
 Stop using any products that contain parabens or sulfates.
 Deep condition weekly and use products that keep your hair hydrated.
 Protect your hair with braids or buns.

 Here are some beginning products that I recommend: